KratosMultiphysics/Kratos/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Scope of the bug**
 Where in Kratos is this bug happening.
-Ex
+E.g.,
 - Compilation
 - KratosCore
 - FooApplication